jverzani/SymPyCore.jl/docs/src/Tutorial/basic_operations.md

 !!! tip "Julia differences"

-    We access SymPy from `Julia` by loading either the `SymPyPyCall` or `SymPyPythonCall` packages.
+    We access SymPy from `Julia` by loading either the `SymPy` or `SymPyPythonCall` packages.
 Once loaded, commands like the following one should run without complaint.